marathomas/tutorial_repo/README.md

 and select the first jupyter notebook file to start your analysis (see section "Where to start").

 ### 2.2.
 Input requirements

 #### 2.2.1.
 Audio files

+Put your dataset of sound files in the subfolder /audio (make sure that the /audio folder contains __only__ your input files, nothing else).
-You need a dataset of sound files, each containing a single vocalization or syllable as input (in /audio).
+Each sound file should contain a single vocalization or syllable.
 (You may have to detect and extract such vocal elements first, if working with acoustic recordings.)

 Ideally, start and end of the sound file correspond exactly to start and end of the vocalization.